 No. The only cost to the employer hiring international students is the time and effort to interview and select the best candidate for the job.
-The student and institution handle all paperwork involved in securing post-completion Optional Practical Training authorization and most of the paperwork for the STEM OPT Extension.
-In fact, a company may save money by hiring international students because the majority of them are exempt from Social Security (FICA) and Medicare tax requirements.
+The student and institution handle all paperwork involved in securing postcompletion OPT authorization and most of the paperwork for the STEM OPT Extension.
+In fact, a company may save money by hiring international students because the majority are exempt from Social Security (FICA) and Medicare tax requirements.